 If we at weinfreaks.de have had a bit of a hard time with natural wines in the past, this is not because special criteria apply to their assessment that cannot be reconciled with a conventional understanding of wine.
 This is not the case at all.
 Rather, it were simply errors in craftsmanship that forced us to shake our heads, sometimes violently.

 We remember instructive experiences in the past, for example with the Sicilian red wine “Magma” from 2001.
-The Belgian Frank Cornelissen, who settled in Castiglione di Sicilia as a dropout, did not add any sulphur to his wine.
+The Belgian Frank Cornelissen, who settled in Castiglione di Sicilia as a dropout, did not add any sulfur to his wine.
 Without a doubt, it was a great wine, perhaps one of the greatest we have ever drunk.
 Unfortunately, however, the joy soon gave way to disillusionment when, after the winter, the temperature in the cellar rose and the microbiological time bomb ignited.
 What we found in the glass after only a few months could be aptly described as the aroma and mouthfeel of wool.

-It seems to us that the largely irrational desire of many consumers for unsulphured wines has led to many misunderstandings.
-After all, all wine naturally contains sulphites.
-Sulphur-free wines therefore do not exist.
-Consequently, it cannot be a question of whether sulphur should be contained in wine or not, but at most of how much of it has to be added in order to preserve a wine for an adequate period of time.
+It seems to us that the largely irrational desire of many consumers for unsulfured wines has led to many misunderstandings.
+After all, all wine naturally contains sulfites.
+Sulfur-free wines therefore do not exist.
+Consequently, it cannot be a question of whether sulfur should be contained in wine or not, but at most of how much of it has to be added in order to preserve a wine for an adequate period of time.
 However, what period of time is considered adequate is a matter of opinion.
 We wonder, however, what a wine enthusiast, who generally wants to follow the development of a wine over a longer period of time, is supposed to do with a product that can only be kept for a very short time.
 In our opinion, it is up to the winemakers to guarantee a life of at least a few years – natural wine or not.

-Fortunately, there are now enough producers in the natural wine scene who make their decision for or against sulphur individually dependent on the wine and not on an unworldly dogma.
+Fortunately, there are now enough producers in the natural wine scene who make their decision for or against sulfur individually dependent on the wine and not on an unworldly dogma.
 What also seems extremely important to us is that the young generation of winemakers is excellently educated and has done his homework.
 For those who rely entirely on nature and do without the safety net of modern cellar technology must know what they are doing and what they may refrain and when.
 We are convinced that it is precisely the increasingly high qualification of the (in particular German) winegrowers that have contributed decisively to the breakthrough of natural wines.

 More and more natural wines have been entering the market recently, often from winemakers who see a niche here alongside their conventional product range.
 This has been accompanied by a significant increase in the quality of natural wines.
 Following wine drinkers' desire for wines that are as original and untreated as possible (and preferably produced according to the principles of biodynamics), this is also by no means just a fad.
 In what was once a field of experimentation, naturals have now established themselves as a serious wine category.